yerimeeei/binfo1_A/README.md

 - `CoLab_TermProj_2025_3.ipynb` — The third week's Jupyter notebook for the lab work.
 The resulting figures for third week can be found in `fig/week3`

 ---

+## 💻 Plans for Own Analysis
+- Analyze the results of CLIP performed with a protein other than LIN28 using the same method.
+When applying Guided Mission 3, you may need to adjust the quantification or filtering methods depending on the experimental approach or protein type.
+Comparing multiple datasets can lead to richer insights.